dominiceggerman/SunScan/README.md

-# SunScan is currently in the initial development phases
+# SunScan is currently in development phase.